 The return of strikes and other social movements

-One of the major characteristics of South Africa since the apartheid era is that, when there are no strikes, there is inevitably another "social movement that leads sometimes to protests, sometimes to other types of violent clashes.
+One of the major characteristics of South Africa since the apartheid era is that, when there are no strikes, social tensions give rise to protests, sometimes to other types of violent clashes.
 For example, according to police data, the country experienced three riots per day on average between 2009 and 2012.
 And according to a South African researcher quoted by Le Monde Diplomatique, this is an increase of 40% compared to the period 2004-2009.This situation is probably related to the violent relations that already existed between the colonial empires and the population of this country, well before the official establishment of apartheid, when successive leaders at the head of the South African state always resorted to violence to impose their order – bourgeois order of course.
 This is amply proven throughout the history of the class struggle in South Africa, in the era of industrial capitalism.
 Indeed, the working class saw its first deaths (4 miners of British origin) when it launched its first strike at Kimberley, the "diamond capital", in 1884.

 For its part, the population, in this case the black majority of the working class, has always been forced to use violence, especially during apartheid, where its human dignity was simply denied on the historical pretext that it belonged to an "inferior race".
 Thus, in the light of all these factors, we can speak of a "culture of violence" as a component of the relations between the bourgeoisie and the working class in South Africa.
 And the phenomenon persists and grows today, that is to say under the rule of the ANC.